ddkpham/lucid-images/cmpt383.md

 ### Overall goal of project

-What is the overall goal of the project (i.e. what does it do, or what problem is it solving)?

 Lucid Luminator is a simple web application that uses several different color models/spaces and perceptual attributes to perform contrast enhancement.
 Contrast enhancement is a technique used to increase the visibility between two adjacent objects or reveal richer detail in an image.